Meet the Team

 Oftentimes we find ourselves overwhelmed, and we're not quite sure why.
 Sometimes we wish for more, yet it never seems to be enough.
 I'd like to support you in giving yourself permission to unload what you're bearing and join you on your journey to a better tomorrow.

-I work with children beginning at age 12 and adults of all ages from Gen Z to Baby Boomers.
+I work with teens beginning at age 16 and adults of all ages from Gen Z to Baby Boomers.
 My specialties include couples, families, aspirational entrepreneurs, and busy working professionals.

 I graduated from Clemson University with a Bachelor of Arts degree in Psychology and a Minor in Business Administration.
 I received a Master’s of Science degree in School Counseling with a special concentration in Community Mental Health from Mercer University.
 I have had experience in a variety of settings including public and private schools, a nonprofit youth organization, a family counseling agency, and private practice.